Commentyourcode/Commentyourcode/README.md

 - 👋 Hi, I’m @Commentyourcode
-- 👀 I’m interested in design in general
+- 👀 I’m mainly interested in UX and UI design, and my goal
-- 🌱 I’m currently learning front end development
+- 🌱 I’m currently learning front-end development at college and through multiple other sources to aid me
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me https://www.linkedin.com/in/hephaestos-design-7a988b378/

 <!---
 Commentyourcode/Commentyourcode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.